-Health Management and Policy; Center for Nonviolence and Social Justice
+Health Management and Policy; Co-Founder of the Center for Nonviolence and Social Justice

 BA, Psychology, Gettysburg College; MD, Temple University School of Medicine